Diné CARE: Nuclear Waste & Uranium

-Diné CARE has put increased efforts into mitigation and reparations for damage caused by radiation poisoning since 1998, their goals centering around extending relief to victims of uranium mining and Cold War bomb testing, to instigate further clean up efforts on mines that have been abandoned, and prevent any further attempts to mine uranium in the Navajo region.
+Diné CARE has put increased efforts into mitigation and reparations for damage caused by radiation poisoning since 1998.
+Their goals centering around extending relief to victims of uranium mining and Cold War bomb testing, to instigate further cleanup efforts on mines that have been abandoned, and prevent any further attempts to mine uranium in the Navajo region.

 Radiation Exposure Compensation Act (RECA) Reform

-As part of the Navajo Radiation Victims Project, Diné CARE organized members of the community to push for reformation of the Radiation Exposure Compensation Act to improve the reach of reparations for victims of radiation poisoning throughout the region.
+As part of the Navajo Radiation Victims Project, Diné CARE organized members of the community to advocate for reforms of the Radiation Exposure Compensation Act (originally passed in 1990) to expand the reach of reparations for victims of radiation poisoning throughout the region.
 Two organizations, Utah Navajo Downwinders Association and the Arizona Downwinders Association, were formed with Diné CARE's assistance, and along with the Eastern Agency RECA reform coalition, the Post 71 Navajo Uranium Miners Association, and the Kayenta Chapter RECA reform effort, the RECA reform group of the Navajo Nation was assembled.

 Ten points of resolution were formed to adjust the RECA bill that would be enacted by The Radiation Workers Justice Act of 1998, which was introduced March 24, 1998.

 Forestry

-Diné CARE has led anti-logging campaigns, protected the forests of Black Mesa and the Chuska Mountains, and aims to restore the forests of the Chuska Mountains to repair the damages caused by excessive logging in the Navajo Region.
+Diné CARE has led anti-logging campaigns, protected the forests of Black Mesa and the Chuska Mountains, and supports restoration efforts for the forests of the Chuska Mountains to repair the damages caused by excessive logging in the Navajo Region.

 Pine forests in the Chuska Mountains on the Navajo Nation.

 Navajo Forest Project Industries Anti-Logging Campaign

 Diné CARE led a successful anti-logging campaign against Navajo Forest Project Industries (NFPI), largely organized by Leroy Jackson.
 In May of 1992, an administrative appeal with the Bureau of Indian Affairs (BIA) was filed to prevent further timber sales of the NFPI, which was eventually rejected but succeeded in stalling logging in the area.
 Further legal and environmental concerns led to the NFPI to reduce their logging area to half its original size, 36 million to 18 million board-feet, and assured Diné CARE they would avoid logging in the regions more sensitive areas.
 As a result, 82 workers were laid off from their jobs at NFPI.
 Jackson discovered that the NFPI was around $8 million in debt, as opposed to their claim that it was only $2.6 million, and the mill was issued a full audit.
-It is suspected that Jackson's murder may be linked to anti-logging activism.
+Some reports suggest that Jackson's murder may be linked to anti-logging activism.

 Black Mesa Hydropower Storage Project Rejections

 In February of 2024, three proposed hydropower storage projects to be located southeast of Kayenta were rejected by federal officials, saving around 40 miles of the Black Mesa from destruction.
 Along with the rejection, a new policy was implemented that demanded no projects could be issued on Tribal lands without explicit Tribal support.
-Diné CARE had urged the commission to reject the construction of the projects the year prior.
+Diné CARE had urged the commission to reject the construction of the projects the year prior (2023).